nightscout/AndroidAPS/README-Combo.md

   - Set low cartridge alarm to your liking
   - Enable keylock (can also be set on the pump directly, see usage section on reasoning)
 - Get Android Studio 3 https://developer.android.com/studio/index.html
-- Clone ruffy from https://github.com/jotomo/ruffy (branch `combo-scripter-v2`)
+- Follow the link http://ruffy.AndroidAPS.org and clone via git (branch `combo-scripter-v2`)
 - Pair the pump using ruffy, if it doesn't work after multiple attempts, switch to the `pairing` branch, pair, then switch back the original branch.
 If the pump is already paired and can be controlled via ruffy, installing the above version is sufficient.